Modernity: Scientific

 In the 16th and 17th centuries, Copernicus, Kepler, Galileo, and others developed a new approach to physics and astronomy which changed the way people came to think about many things.
 Copernicus presented new models of the Solar System which no longer placed humanity's home, Earth, in the centre.
 Kepler used mathematics to discuss physics and described the regularities of nature this way.
 Galileo actually made his famous proof of uniform acceleration in freefall using mathematics.

 Francis Bacon, especially in his Novum Organum, argued for a new methodological approach.
 It was an experimental-based approach to science, which sought no knowledge of formal or final causes.
 Yet, he was no materialist.
 He also talked of the two books of God, God's Word (Scripture) and God's work (nature).
 But he also added a theme that science should seek to control nature for the sake of humanity, and not seek to understand it just for the sake of understanding.
 In both these things, he was influenced by Machiavelli's earlier criticism of medieval Scholasticism, and his proposal that leaders should aim to control their own fortune.

 Influenced both by Galileo's new physics and Bacon, René Descartes argued soon afterward that mathematics and geometry provided a model of how scientific knowledge could be built up in small steps.
 He also argued openly that human beings themselves could be understood as complex machines.

 Isaac Newton, influenced by Descartes, but also, like Bacon, a proponent of experimentation, provided the archetypal example of how both Cartesian mathematics, geometry and theoretical deduction on the one hand, and Baconian experimental observation and induction on the other hand, together could lead to great advances in the practical understanding of regularities in nature.

 Technological

 One common conception of modernity is the condition of Western history since the mid-15th century, or roughly the European development of movable type and the printing press.
-In this context the modern society is said to develop over many periods and to be influenced by important events that represent breaks in the continuity.
+In this context, modern society is said to have developed over many periods and to be influenced by important events that represent breaks in the continuity.